Writing a Research Paper? Don’t Panic!

 All sources should be cited (or referenced) both in the text of the paper and in the list of references (bibliography) at the end of the paper, using the citation format (APA, MLA, etc.) required by the class.
 If you paraphrase the information, or put it in your own words, you should cite the name of the original author.
 Information taken word-for-word from a source should be enclosed in quotation marks and the exact source, including the page number and name of the author, should be cited.
 The professor of the class or a Reference Librarian can provide information on correct ways to cite sources.

 Most professors in the College of Education and the College of Business, as well as those in the behavioral sciences, require students to use the Publication Manual of the American Psychological Association as a style guide for research papers, including citing sources.
 Professors in other areas may require students to use the Manual for Writers of Term Papers, Theses, and Dissertations by Kate Turabian, the Chicago Manual of Style, or the MLA Handbook for Writers of Research Papers.
-Copies of all these style manuals are available at the ASU Library.
-The Reference Librarians at the ASU Library can answer most questions about citing sources in any of these formats.
+Copies of all these style manuals are available at the Athens State Library.
+The Reference Librarians at the Athens State Library can answer most questions about citing sources in any of these formats.
 Informative handouts that briefly address the most common questions about citing resources are available in the Reference area.
 The Writing Center on campus can also assist with citation difficulties.

 If All Else Fails…